rdehuyss/homeassistant-lovelace-freezer-management-card/README.md

 ## HA Card to manage your freezer.

 ### Prerequisites
 There is currently no way to save data in the DB that survives HA restarts.
-That's why this card uses the `file notify service` and the `file sensor`.
+That's why this card uses the `file notify service` and the `command_line sensor`.

 To set this card up, make sure to have the following in your configuration:
 ```